 There are many different developmental screening tools.
-Autism Canada offers four online tools based on whether the person being screened is a toddler, pre-school aged, teenager or adult.
+Autism Canada offers four online tools based on whether the person being screened is a toddler, child, teenager or adult.
 They may be found online at http://autismcanada.org/about-autism/diagnosis/screening-tools.